 Important medical events that may not directly result in death, be life-threatening, or require hospitalization may be considered serious when, based on Investigator decision, they may jeopardize the patient and may require intervention to prevent one of the above outcomes as listed in this definition.

-Hospitalization including admission to a telemetry unit or ICU specifically for administration of study treatment is not considered a serious adverse event.
+Hospitalization including admission to a telemetry unit or intensive care unit (ICU) specifically for administration of study treatment is not considered a serious adverse event.